top of page

 In the metaphysical teaching of cardology, each calendar day has a unique blend of subtle yet pronounced astrological influences.
 Property officially changed hands January 19 (2016).
 It was a powerful prosperity day -- on all levels, not just material, but spiritual and emotional as well.
 (As it turns out, it's 'birthday' under new legal control was no less than wild-child powerhouse singers Janice Joplin and Dolly Parton, and, in amazing synchronicity, January 19 (2019) was the re-opening date of Harbin Hot Springs.
 One might've hoped this would bode well for a new, prosperous, feel-good Springs chapter.

-As time has revealed, this wasn't the case with the latest transfer.
-The new 'owners' were obviously intent on changing the entire nature of the place to suit their own, semi-private use, one at grievous odds with what had so long been -- in spirit at least if not legally -- a nonprofit charitable healing institution.
-And if well-centered, forthright, integrated intent was lacking out the gate (there was abundant evidence it was), then uncertain, potentially chaotic and mentally confusing energies can be the inevitable result.
-(This, of course, being apart from the fact that they utterly betrayed the dedicated, public-minded spirit of the place.)
+As time has revealed, though, this wasn't the case with the latest transfer.
+The new 'owners' were obviously intent on revamping the entire nature of the place to suit their own use, one at grievous odds with what had so long been -- in spirit at least, if not legally -- more a nonprofit charitable healing institution.
+And if well-centered, forthright, integrated intent was lacking out the gate (there was abundant evidence it was), then uncertain, potentially chaotic and mentally confusing energies are the inevitable result.
+(This, of course, apart from the fact that they had callously betrayed the fitfully dedicated, public-minded spirit of the place.)

-Planetary influences might thus ultimately serve to make the current ownership a relatively brief one, the seeds of its destruction planted at its very inception.
+Planetary influences might thus ultimately serve to make the current occupation a relatively brief one indeed, the seeds of its own destruction being planted at its very inception.

 ________________________

-It was a steep and rocky climb to try getting even tenuous positive energies back after the place's first unscheduled detour through hell (the second, if including native massacre about grounds).
+It was a steep and rocky climb to try getting even a tenuous positive energies back after the place's first unscheduled detour through hell (the second, if including the native massacre about the grounds).
 This in part due to putting off countless sorely needed repairs and upgrades until an increased business volume could justify the outlays -- or to avoid lawsuits over unsafe conditions.
-Example of the latter: before the car bridge was finally rebuilt around 2012, there were planks so rotten that a heavy person could've conceivably jumped down hard at one spot and crashed right through into the creek.
-The situation was also in part due to the elusive efforts to find fresh management not dragged down by the inertia of place's sometimes-gnarly past, willing to work cheap and roll with absentee steward Foggy's sometimes hard-nosed directives.
+Example of the latter: before the car bridge was finally rebuilt, around 2012, there were planks so rotten that a heavy person could've conceivably jumped down hard on one certain spot and crashed right through and into the creek.
+The situation was also in part due to the elusive efforts to find fresh management that wasn't dragged down by the inertia of place's sometimes gnarly past, willing to work cheap and roll with absentee steward Foggy's at times hard-nosed directives.

 Just smelly water, revisited

-Before the Foggy sister managers Crystal and Astra flew off to Rio for Carnivale with their brother in winter 2006, they had told contractor John Monk they wanted to have the venerable but badly-aging old sauna torn out and a new, larger one up and running in its stead by the time they got back, a week later.
+Before the Foggy sister managers Crystal and Astra flew off to Rio for Carnivale with their brother in winter 2006, they told contractor John Monk they wanted to have the venerable but badly-aging old sauna torn out and a new, almost twice as large one up and running in its stead by the time they got back, a week later.
 This involved among other things repurposing the space of tub rooms #5 and 6, just beyond to the old sauna, by tearing down walls and building new ones, and LOTS of poured concrete.

 Design spun on the fly, a local crew of ten-- including carpenters Ohbe and Lewis, stone mason Tony and electrician Andy -- miraculously manifested it on time, despite working with a foot of fresh-fallen snow on the ground.
-Crystal (perhaps living up to her name) brought back a large heart-shaped double crystal that was worked into sauna's stone wall behind the wood stove and back-lit for a magical, slowly color-changing accent.
-(When daily programmed, that is; left to its own devices it soon began to flash like an over-caffeinated neon sign, driving sweaters, hoping to relax, nuts.
-Perhaps it served as a not-so-subtle giveaway of the underlying over-commercial focus of the operation then.)
+Crystal (living up to her name) brought back a large heart-shaped double crystal that was worked into the sauna's stone wall behind the wood stove and back-lit for a magical, slowly color-changing accent.
+(When daily programmed, that is; left to its own devices, it soon began to flash like an over-caffeinated neon sign, driving sweaters hoping to relax a bit nuts.
+Perhaps it served as a not-so-subtle reminder of the perhaps over-commercial focus of the operation at that time.)

 _________________________